 GCAH consists of 10 to 12 faculty members, active in research and/or creative work in the humanities and arts, each of whom serves for a three-year term.
-Committee members are appointed by the Vice Chancellor for Research and Dean of the Graduate School, who is represented at committee meetings by the Associate Vice Chancellor for Graduate Education in the Graduate School.
+Committee members are appointed by the Director of the Center for Humanities and the Arts.
 For more information, consult GCAH Policies and Procedures.

 The Graduate Committee on the Arts and Humanities (GCAH) supports the research and creative efforts of humanities and arts faculty at the University of Colorado at Boulder.
 The Committee uses the National Endowment for the Humanities’ definition of the humanities: “The term humanities includes, but is not limited to, the study of the following: language, both modern and classical; linguistics; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism, and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions and history and to the relevance of the humanities to the current conditions of national life.”

 In addition, GCAH supports work in the creative or performing arts including creative writing, painting, sculpting, composing or performing music, acting, directing, and dance, as well as critical, historical, and theoretical studies of the arts.
 The primary mission of GCAH is to support and promote arts/humanities faculty research.